agsb/milliForth-6502/Notes.md

 ## Time table

+_26/07/2024_

+    no more need sp@ rp@ as primitives

+    review for change (jmp for bcc), todo

+    using my-hello-world.FORTH as base dictionary

 _24/07/2024_

-    reorder pseudo registers at page zero to allow sp! rp! from offset by s@
+    reorder pseudo registers at page zero to allow sp@ sp! rp@ rp! from offset by s@

     cosmetic pretty format sector-x86.s